 How do I complain if I am not happy?

-If you are unhappy with how any aspect of this privacy notice, or how your personal information is being processed, please contact the Local Democracy and Boundary Commission for Wales’ Data Protection Officer, Helen Morris, at:
+If you are unhappy with how any aspect of this privacy notice, or how your personal information is being processed, please contact the Local Democracy and Boundary Commission for Wales’ at the details above.

 If you are still not happy, you have the right to lodge a complaint with the Information Commissioner’s Office (ICO):